 Freedom, peace, joy and liberation will all fall naturally out of your courage to dig deeply into what drives you to behave and react in certain ways.
 If you can create an awareness around those behaviors, you have a fighting chance of transforming them, and therefore, yourself — and thereby, awaken.

 If you approach your path as a seeker and without the intention of doing the heavy lifting required for transformation, you may still find moments of happiness and peace, but it’s unlikely to result in a permanent shift.
 Understand that for any concrete and lasting change to occur, we have to be willing to change.
-Without this willingness, we may simply be seeking a change that doesn’t actually involve us!
+Without this willingness to practice striving and seeking, we may simply be seeking a change that doesn’t actually involve us!

 I can say that for me, I felt pulled to change.
 I knew the way my life was going was not the way I wanted it to go, but I felt stuck.
 At the outset, I was in such a deep territory of not knowing where I was in life that I had no clue how to make a shift.
 Setting out on a path - any path - was the baby step I needed to take.